FlagOpen/FlagEmbedding/README.md

 p_embeddings = model.encode(passages)
 scores = q_embeddings @ p_embeddings.T
 ```
-The value of argument `query_instruction_for_retrieval` see [Model List](https://github.com/FlagOpen/FlagEmbedding/tree/master#model-list).
+For the value of the argument `query_instruction_for_retrieval`, see [Model List](https://github.com/FlagOpen/FlagEmbedding/tree/master#model-list).
-To load a your fine-tuned model, use your instruction if you add it during fine-tuning.
-Set it a empty string "" if you don't add instruction to query in your json file.
+To load your fine-tuned model, use your instruction if you add it during fine-tuning.
+Set it to an empty string `""` if you don't add an instruction to the query in your json file.

-FlagModel will use all available GPUs when encoding, please set `os.environ["CUDA_VISIBLE_DEVICES"]` to choose GPU.
+By default, FlagModel will use all available GPUs when encoding.
+Please set `os.environ["CUDA_VISIBLE_DEVICES"]` to select specific GPUs.
-You also can set `os.environ["CUDA_VISIBLE_DEVICES"]=""` to make GPUs unavailable.
+You also can set `os.environ["CUDA_VISIBLE_DEVICES"]=""` to make all GPUs unavailable.

 #### Using Sentence-Transformers

-Using this model also is easy when you have [sentence-transformers](https://www.SBERT.net) installed:
+You can also use the `bge` models with [sentence-transformers](https://www.SBERT.net):

 ```
 pip install -U sentence-transformers